-The other information comprises the information included in the Statement of Accounts for the Financial Year 2019/20, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts for the Financial Year 2020/21, other than the financial statements and our auditor's report thereon.
+The Chief Financial Officer is responsible for the other information contained within the Statement of Accounts for the Financial Year 2020/21.